grab a cup of coffee &

 I started my business five and a half years ago, and have been working for myself full-time for almost three.
 I was so nervous about quitting my day job because my husband and I had just bought a house, and he was only working part-time then.

 Thankfully, I’ve been able to pay myself consistently every single month since working for myself full-time.
 Being able to pay yourself consistently is easier when treat your business like a business, and not a hobby, and set up a system.
-So, in today’s post, I want to help you stress less about your finances, and teach how you can pay yourself consistently!
+So, I want to help you stress less about your finances, and teach how you can pay yourself consistently!

-Create a waitlist
+Create a waitlist:

 In my first month of being a full-time business owner, I was juggling THIRTEEN projects.
 Thirteen!
 As you can probably imagine, that was entirely too many.
 I was about two weeks into being full-time when this happened, and knew that I needed a waitlist.
 I had no idea how to make this happen, or how to set it up, but I had heard of it before.
 So, I reached out to some Facebook communities and asked for help.

-In the end, this is how I set-up my waitlist:
+This is how I set-up my waitlist:

-I figured out how long it takes to complete each project.
+Timeline: I figured out how long it takes to complete each project.
 This was probably the hardest part, because I hadn’t ever really paid attention to project timelines.
 Always make the timeline longer than you think you’ll need.
 It’s better to launch early, instead of late.

-Then, I kept track of project timelines on my calendar.
+Calendar: Then, I kept track of project timelines on my calendar.
 There are apps and programs out there that can help you do this, but I just use good ol’ Google Calendar.
 I make an “event” for each client project, and mark it as an all-day event.
 For example, I will create an event for “Amy’s Website” with a start date of May 1, and end it on June 1.
 I do it as one on-going event so that it creates a bar of color on my calendar – which we’ll need in the next step.

-Then, I needed to figure out how many projects I could (or wanted) to take on at one time.
+Balancing: Then, I needed to figure out how many projects I could (or wanted) to take on at one time.
 Once I see four event bars (from step #2) on my Google Calendar, I know that that particular time period is now at full capacity.
 When a new client inquires, I look at my calendar for the first spot that has less than four bars, and that’s the client’s potential start date.

 Because a majority of my services are over $1,000, I offer payment plans.
 I know many entrepreneurs who will bump the price up a bit when doing payment plans, but I do not.
 I think it’s all about your personal preference and how you like to do business, whether or not you want to add some “fees” for a payment plan.
 My payment plans (and ones that I’ve seen from other people as well), all have the final payment due before the project ends, or on the final day.